-1. Alcohol or Other Drugs
+- 1. Alcohol or Other Drugs - a.

-- a.
 Any educational staff member or other professional to whom it appears that a student may be currently under the influence of alcohol or other drugs as identified in N.J.S.A.
 18A:40A-9 and N.J.A.C.
 6A:16-4.1(a), on school grounds shall report the matter in accordance with N.J.A.C.
 6A:16-4.3(a)1. - b.
-An immediate medical examination shall be conducted and a written report of the medical evaluation shall be furnished to the parent of the student, the Principal, and the Superintendent in accordance with N.J.A.C.
+An immediate medical examination shall be conducted and a written report of the medical evaluation shall be furnished to the parent of the

+- student, the Principal, and the Superintendent in accordance with N.J.A.C.
 6A:16-4.3(a)2 through 4.3(a)8. - c.
-If the written report of the medical examination is not provided within twenty-four hours of the referral of the student, the student shall be allowed to return to school until such time as a positive determination of alcohol or other drug use is received from the examining physician, unless the student was also removed for violating the Code of Student Conduct. - d.
+Refusal or failure by a parent to comply with this requirement shall be treated as a policy violation and subject to the student code of conduct consequences. - d.
+If the written report of the medical examination is not provided within twenty-four hours of the referral of the student, the student shall be allowed to return to school, provided a medical clearance is submittedby the examining physician, and until such time as a positive determination of alcohol or other drug use is received from the examining physician, unless the student was also removed for violating the Code of Student Conduct. - e.
 If the written report of the medical evaluation verifies that alcohol or other drugs do not interfere with the student's physical or mental ability to perform in school, the student shall be immediately returned to school.
 If there is a positive determination from the medical examination indicating the student's alcohol or other drug use interferes with his or her physical or mental ability to perform in school, the student shall be returned to the care of the parent as soon as possible.
-Attendance at school shall not resume until a written report has been submitted to the parent, Principal, and Superintendent from a physician licensed to practice medicine or osteopathy who has examined the student that verifies the student's alcohol or other drug use no longer interferes with his or her physical and mental ability to perform in school.
+Attendance at school shall not resume until a written report has been submitted to the parent, Principal, and Superintendent from a physician licensed to practice medicine or osteopathy who has examined the student that verifies the student's alcohol or other drug use no longer interferes with his or her physical and mental ability to perform in school. - f.

-- e.
 Removal of a student with a disability shall be in accordance with N.J.A.C.
-6A:14. - f.
+6A:14. - g.
 While a student is at home because of the medical evaluation or after the student returns to school, an appropriately certified school staff member(s) will conduct an alcohol and other drug assessment of the student and a reasonable investigation of the situation and may initiate referral alcohol or other drug abuse treatment in accordance with N.J.A.C.
-6A:16-4.3(a)12, 4.3(a)13, and 4.3(a)14. - g.
+6A:16-4.3(a)12, 4.3(a)13, and 4.3(a)14.

+- h.
 Disclosure to law enforcement authorities of the identity of a student in instances of alcohol and other drugs shall be in accordance with the requirements of N.J.A.C.
-6A:16-4.3(a)3. - h.
+6A:16-4.3(a)3. - i.
 The Board may provide additional intervention and referral services for the student according to the requirements of N.J.S.A.
 18A:40A-10 and N.J.A.C.
 6A:16-8.